T

 Insider tips

-• Consider purchasing a Go City San Diego Pass if you plan to visit many paid attractions.
+• Consider purchasing a Go City San Diego Pass if you plan to visit many paid attractions to save money.

-• Utilize ride-sharing services or public transport to navigate between areas if you prefer not to drive and park.
+• Utilize ride-sharing services or public transport to navigate between different neighborhoods.

 Packing highlights